Cleveland Zoo is Northeast Ohio’s most-visited year-round attraction and gets around 1.5 million visitors annually.

-Besides the animal exhibits, the Cleveland Metroparks Zoo also has other exciting experiences for guests.
+Besides the animal exhibits, the Cleveland Metroparks Zoo has other exciting experiences for guests.

-At the 4-D Theatre, you get to see 15 to 17-minute immersive shows that stimulate the senses with stunning 3-D projection and special effects.
+At the 4-D Theatre, you can see 15 to 17-minute immersive shows that stimulate the senses with stunning 3-D projection and special effects.

 The theatre is right next to The Ben Gogolick Giraffe Encounter and is a fun experience for guests of all ages.

 4-D Theatre is included in the Total Experience Ticket.